ridz0n3/FireflyMobile-Swift-/Pods/XLForm/README.md

 row.cellConfigAtConfigure.setObject(0.7, forKey:XLFormTextFieldLengthPercentage)
 ```

+**Note:**The same can be achieved for the UITextView when using `XLFormRowDescriptorTypeTextView`; just set your percentage for the key `XLFormTextViewLengthPercentage`.

 #### How to change a UITableViewCell font

 You can change the font or any other table view cell property using the `cellConfig` dictionary property.
 XLForm will set up `cellConfig` dictionary values when the table view cell is about to be displayed.